deleriux/httpwatch/README.md

 # Implementation

 The program is pretty thin on external requirements, its not designed to run as root.
-We ran it in a non-root container for the client to limit exposur e.
+We ran it in a non-root container for the client to limit exposure.

 It uses timerfds, epoll and curl_multi to handle the scaled load.
 Also uses a signalfd since if you're gonna go epoll, do it properly.